 New Colosseum Security Procedures in Rome.

-by | Apr 8, 2016 | Europe | 0 comments
+by | Apr 8, 2016 | Travel | 0 comments

 Hello fellow travelers!
 Travel always seems to give us reasons to practice our Yoga breathing!
 It’s time to put on your Patient Hat–especially when visiting Rome…and the Colosseum.